-Note that your potential wedding florist does not intend to lure you in for a meeting by giving a lower quote and then increasing after the meeting.
+Note that your potential wedding florist does not intend to lure you in for a meeting by giving a lower quote and then increasing it after the meeting.

-The lower initial quote is most likely based on the inspiration photos you shared in your initial inquiry.
+The lower initial quote is most likely based on the inspirational photos you shared in your initial inquiry.
 As you discuss more design details and share your wedding timeline with them, the prices will definitely increase.

 Here are a few things to ask your potential wedding florist to include in your quote, so you have a better pricing idea: